Login with Netlify Identity

 Human Rights

 Evidence shows that human rights barriers can impede the access to and uptake of critical HIV, TB and malaria prevention, treatment and care services.
-In the context of HIV, these barriers can include punitive legal or policy environments that criminalize key populations; widespread stigma and discrimination; and lack of informed consent or medical confidentiality.
+In the context of HIV, these barriers can include punitive legal or policy environments that criminalize, or otherwise punish, key populations; widespread stigma and discrimination; and lack of informed consent or medical confidentiality.
 High levels of human rights violations and discrimination against members of key populations increase their vulnerability to HIV and deter access to HIV prevention, treatment, care and support services.
-Laws that criminalize or otherwise punish the behaviour of key populations, as in the case of men who have sex with men (MSM), male/female/transgender sex workers (SW), people who use drugs (PWUD), transgender people and prisoners present additional barriers to access to services.
+Laws that criminalize or otherwise punish the behaviour of key populations, as in the case of men who have sex with men (MSM), male/female/transgender sex workers (SW), people who use drugs (PWUD), or transgender people, present additional barriers to access to services.

-People living with TB—a disease associated with poverty and social inequality that particularly affects vulnerable populations with poor access to basic services—can experience high levels of stigma and discrimination or unnecessary and mandatory hospitalization that deviates from the WHO guidelines, unavailability of TB prevention and treatment services in prisons, or lack of access to TB services (for instance, for migrant workers).
+People in prison, or other closed settings, can also be negatively impacted by punitive norms that hinder their access to services (e.g., gender insensitive conditions, ban on harm reduction services, lack of access to condoms and Pre-exposure prophylaxis (PrEP)).
+People living with TB —a disease associated with poverty and social inequality that particularly affects vulnerable populations with poor access to basic services— can experience high levels of stigma and discrimination or unnecessary and mandatory hospitalization that deviates from the WHO guidelines, unavailability of TB prevention and treatment services in prisons, or lack of access to TB services (for instance, for migrant workers).

 Less is known about the intersection of human rights and malaria.
 However, malaria is also linked to poverty, with migrants, refugees, rural populations, prisoners, and indigenous populations experiencing high rates of infection.
 Social inequality and political marginalization may impede access to health services, and additional barriers may be created by language, culture, poor sanitation lack of access to health information, lack of informed consent in testing and treatment, and inability to pay for medical services.